-R&D status: application in FY12/15
+R&D status: domestic approval granted in August 2016

 The use of Treakisym to treat CLL has already been approved in the US and Europe.
 In October 2015, SymBio completed a pivotal phase II trial for Treakisym in CLL as a joint project with Eisai.
 In light of the phase II results, an application for approval was made in December 2015.
-Approval is planned to be obtained in FY12/16.
+In August 2016, the company received permission to add CLL as an indication for